sjustintaylor/sjustintaylor.github.io/_pages/resources.md

 - [MariaDB](http://mariadb.com) - MySQL with better licensing.
 If you don't need the array of features PostgreSQL has, it's a solid choice, and it's relatively easy to use.
 - [SQLite](https://www.sqlite.org) - The OG file based database.
 If you need an embedded SQL database for a native app, this should be the first choice.
 It’s open source but closed to contribution due to project goals (it’s a core goal that the code be completely clean from copyright infringements).
 - [LibSQL](https://github.com/tursodatabase/libsql) - A SQLite fork that’s open for contributions.
 Powers [Turso.tech](https://turso.tech).
 If you ever wanted to move off that onto self hosted infrastructure, this is the tool.

+# Programming

+## CSS Frameworks

+- [Pollen](https://www.pollen.style) - A set of CSS variables for you to use when building a site.
+Imagine tailwind, but without the need for a preprocessor (you can drop Pollen into a raw html+css project and just send it if you wanted to)